MisterFlask/PhaserCardGame/src/gamecharacters/playerclasses/CardEffectsSummary.md

 - **Base Stats**:
   - Damage: 5
 - **Buffs/Modifiers**: None
 - **Effect**: Deal 5 damage.
-If you have more than 3 Cogs, deal 2 additional damage.
+If you have more than 3 Ashes, deal 2 additional damage.

 ### Uncommons
 `Mechanical Overdrive`